michaeldunn99/Modern_C_Challenges/Ch1-Sorting-Algorithms/README.md

 # Sorting Algorithms in C

-"This program implements the Merge Sort and Quick Sort algorithms in C
+This program implements the Merge Sort and Quick Sort algorithms in C

 ## Challenge Posed
     Can you do